mmckegg/contextdb/README.md

 ### contextDB.applyChange(object)

 Push objects into the database.
-This will also notify all relevant matcher listers.
+This will also notify all relevant datasources listening.

 All changes will be accepted so this should only be triggered by trusted sources.